Siberian cat: Solid-white

 Completely white (solid-white) Siberian cats are not considered Neva Masquerades, as they do not necessarily possess the colourpoint gene covered under the white spotting mutation.
 The solid-white colouring is considered Western, and is one of the many colours of traditional Siberian cats.
 Solid-white traditional Siberian cats can also have blue eyes, however, this is due to a lack of melanin pigment and not a result of the colourpoint gene as is the case with the Neva Masquerade.
 Solid-white blue-eyed cats have a higher prevalence of genetic deafness.
 It is advisable and in most cat registries (and certain countries) mandatory to test (BEAR- or OAE-testing) white cats for this trait before breeding with them.

 Eye colour

 Siberians come in all eye colours, but clear colours are desirable.
 However, several registries only allow blue and odd eyes in the solid-white and bicolour varieties, leaving only colours in the golden-copper to green spectrum for the other coats.
 The solid-white Siberian has four permitted eye colours; blue, green, golden-copper, and odd-eyed.

+Blue or odd-coloured eyes in cats are usually linked to extensive white spotting or colourpoint patterns.
+However, recent molecular studies show that blue eyes can also occur without these traits.
+This phenotype, known as dominant blue eyes (DBE), involves one or two blue eyes or sectorial heterochromia, often with minimal white spotting.
+Several DBE family lines are present in the breed, although not recognised by all cat registries.